netbymatt/temperature-express/FAQ.md

 ## What is this?

 The [National Weather Service](https://www.weather.gov/) provides a huge amount of forecast and climate data for free including an hour-by-hour forecast for the next 7 days.
 Unfortunately, getting it displayed in a concise format is not something they do well.
-The main graph attempts to display the most relevant parts of the forecast (high and low temperature, wind chill, heat index, clouds, precipitation and dewpoint) in an easy to digest format.
+The main graph to display the most relevant parts of the forecast (high and low temperature, wind chill, heat index, clouds, precipitation and dewpoint) in an easy to digest format.

 ## Why is this better than my weather app?